Attack of the killer tomatoes!

 - Better Than a Bare Bulb: Since the franchise doesn't really take itself seriously, it is inevitable that the franchise would occasionally make fun of the cliches and such that occur.

 - Big Bad: Professor Gangreen is the main antagonist of the original film's three sequels as well as in the animated series.
+This could make him the overarching antagonist of the first film, where he was absent.

 - Book-Ends/Chekhov's Gag: The Missing Tomato Link's fax number, noted in the first season's episode "The Tomato From the Black Lagoon", and used in the second season episode, "Stemming the Tide".